Marketplacer-CustomerSuccess/Guidelines/Feature Request.md

     created in Zendesk

 2. Check if the feature requested has already been requested or is already in the Dev queue.
-   - If there's previous request: Update the requestor that a ticket has already been submitted, update the requestor on the status of the ticket, if its planned, open etc. Close the ticket
+   - If there's previous request: Update the requestor that a ticket has already been submitted and let him / her know the status.
+Close the ticket
    - If there's no previous request: Check if all the required information was provided.
 If at any point more information is      needed, coomunicate with the vertical to complete the feature request form

 3. Once the form is completed categorise the request based on the categories below and tag the ticket "Feature Request - Category".
 Tagging the ticket will allow us to retrieve all the tickets under that category with ease.